 What should I do if I have been scammed?

 Have you been scammed by a scammer or online criminal?
 Unfortunately, we can not ensure that you get the money back.
 We also do not play a role in mediation in this.
 Our advice is that you report the internet fraud to the police.
-To learn more go to: I have been scammed, what should I do?

 What can I do to prevent phishing?